Jayer117-ball/HighandDry/README.md

 ### 🔧 Shader Package

-This mod is optional but it does fix directional reflctions in your game, I recommend it.
+This mod is optional but it does fix directional reflections in your game, I recommend it.

 1. Navigate to:
 Documents\My Games\FalloutNV